 - 111 EFRAG acknowledges that separate presentation of all embedded derivatives in hybrid instruments would, under the IASB's preferred approach, maximise the benefits of the separate presentation requirements.
-However, EFRAG is concerned about the costs and complexity of always requiring the split of hybrid instruments just for the purpose of using OCI. - 112 If the IASB decides to proceed, EFRAG would then recommend the IASB to assess the impact of such proposals apply only to embedded derivatives that are separated from the host (but not required) and hybrid instruments that, as a whole, are solely dependent on the entity's available economic resources (e.g. shares redeemable at fair value). - 113 As referred above, EFRAG would suggest the IASB to consider whether such information should be provided within disclosures and apply only to embedded derivatives that are separated from the host (but not required) and hybrid instruments that, as a whole, are solely dependent on the entity's available economic resources (e.g. shares redeemable at fair value).
+However, EFRAG is concerned about the costs and complexity of always requiring the split of hybrid instruments just for the purpose of using OCI. - 112 If the IASB decides to proceed, EFRAG would then recommend that the IASB assess the impact of such proposals and limit them to embedded derivatives that are separated from the host (separation at the option of the entity and not a requirement) and hybrid instruments that, as a whole, are solely dependent on the entity's available economic resources (e.g. shares redeemable at fair value).
+EFRAG would then suggest that the IASB considers whether such information should be provided within the notes.